What is a retreat?

 What if I forget my toothbrush, notebook or other supplies?
 What if I get sick while I’m there?

 Basic items are available in the business center.
 Notebooks and pens/pencils may be requested from your retreat coordinator or the receptionist.
-Our gift shop, located on the lower level, sells some journals, in addition to spiritual books, music and crafts.
+Our gift shop, located on the lower level, sells some journals, in addition to greeting cards, music and crafts.
 The gift shop is open whenever a Mercy Center Receptionist is on duty.
 At the reception desk, and in each bedroom, there is information about the closest pharmacies, urgent care, and emergency room facilities.
 All are within a short drive of the campus.
 For liability reasons, staff members are not able to provide transport to hospital or urgent care locations.

 Is Wifi available on campus?